Pythonaire/HAP-Python-Packet-Bridge/README.md

 Python Homebridge and 433 MHz Sensors

 This repository put together the HAP-Python code from https://github.com/ikalchev/HAP-python, https://github.com/adafruit/Adafruit_CircuitPython_RFM69 and contained some modification.
-Read the linked descriptions to install these libraries.
+Use the linked repository to install these libraries.

 1) HAP-Python modification
     - separate the homebridge communication from the sensor communication